 A hard-edged crime thriller set at the start of the Texas oil boom in the 1930s

-When Pete Jones, the local constable, shot dead; his widow, Sunset, finds herself in his job, investigating a series of brutal murders.
-Most of the townsfolk object to her wearing Pete's gun and badge, some because this is the 1930s and think a woman's place is in the home, others because it was Sunset who blew off Pete's head in the first place.
+When Pete Jones, the local constable, is shot dead, his widow, Sunset, finds herself in his job, investigating a series of brutal murders.
+Most of the townsfolk object to her wearing Pete's gun and badge, some because this is the 1930s and they think a woman's place is in the home, others because it was Sunset who blew off Pete's head in the first place.

-Joe R. Lansdale is the author of more than a dozen novels, including Sunset and Sawdust, Rumble Tumble and The Bottoms.
+Joe R. Lansdale is the author of over thirty novels and numerous short storiess.
 He has received the British Fantasy Award, the American Mystery Award, the Edgar Award, the Grinzane Cavour Prize for Literature, and seven Bram Stoker Awards.
+Lansdale's Hap and Leonard series has been adapted for TV by the Sundance Channel, starring James Purefoy and Michael K. Williams.
 He lives with his family in Nacogdoches, Texas.

 Visit his website at www.joerlansdale.com, follow him on Twitter @joelansdale or find him on Facebook at www.facebook.com/JoeRLansdale.